 4 major life events in 6 months?
 That sounds intense - tell us more!

-Our family has landed on a big 2022: new job, new home, new puppy, and new human.
+Our family landed on a big 2022: new job, new home, new puppy, and new human.
 After accepting my position with Gentry Locke, we also made the move from D.C. to Richmond and bought a new home.
-We adopted a new puppy and, to top it all off, my wife and I are expecting our first child in August 2022.
-What can I say?
-We are grateful to have this full plate!
+We adopted a new puppy and, to top it all off, my wife and I had our first child in August 2022.
+And we are still standing (mostly) in 2023!

 I see that you've helped to restore civil rights to many people - that must be incredibly rewarding.
 Can you elaborate on this admirable work?